SC2i is proud to count among its leadership, researchers and surgeons from premier military and civilian critical-care centers.

 Having completed surgical residency at Wayne State University in 2002 and Surgical Critical Care training at Emory in 2004 and achieving board certification in both specialties, Dr. Dente has been on Emory’s faculty at Grady Memorial Hospital since 2004.
 While he maintains a very active clinical practice in trauma and general surgery at Atlanta’s premier level I trauma centers, he has also published multiple manuscripts on a variety of topics in acute care surgery and trauma, with a recent focus on the design and implementation of a Massive Transfusion Protocol.
 He maintains a national presence as the Vice Chair of the American Association for Surgery of Trauma’s Acute Care Surgery Committee and the chair of the Georgia Chapter of the American College of Surgeons.

-Administrative Director, Henry M. Jackson Foundation for the Advancement of Military Medicine
+Executive Director, Henry M. Jackson Foundation for the Advancement of Military Medicine